Senja20/mol-3022-front-end-application/README.md

 ## Structure of the Application

 The file `pages/index.tsx` is the access point for the application.
 The application uses components from the `components` folder.
 The types are placed in the `types` folder and styling is placed in the `styles`.
-Important files are the following:
+Config files of the project are the following:

 - `package.json` - the [dependencies and configurations](https://docs.npmjs.com/cli/v10/configuring-npm/package-json) of the project in a JSON format.
 The file is used when using the command `npm install` to install the project dependencies.
 - `.eslintrc.js` - the [linting configurations](https://eslint.org/docs/latest/use/configure/configuration-files) file.
 The configurations are used for the linting process ESLint and the linting in the GitHub pipeline.